 My first post to CPinMongolia.com was back in January 2014.
-More than a decade has flown by and I still enjoy the technical aspects of building and maintaining this site, as well as the challenge of composing articles to add to its growing collection.
+More than a decade has flown by and I still enjoy the technical aspects of building and maintaining this site, as well as the challenge of composing articles and music to add to its growing collection.

 In the beginning, the intention was simply to share aspects of my ethnographic study of contemporary Mongolian culture in Mongolia, a project I started after my first visit way back in 2004.
 Over time however, I began weaving other threads of personal interest into its unfolding expositional arc.